queenofdowntime/queenofdowntime.github.io/blog/hiking-in-norway.md

 Because of all the rain, the ground was completely sodden, which added another layer of "things to pay attention to" when walking.

 But not just any mud.
 There were patches which _looked_ like a regular patch of squelchy dirt, but then when you stepped on them _your leg vanished up to your knee_.
-I took to calling these pits "shoe-stealers", because had I not been wearing gaiters I really feel that I would have completely lost them.
+I took to calling these pits "shoe-stealers", because had I not been wearing gaiters I really feel that my foot would have come back bare.

 The afternoon took a slightly annoying turn.
 At one point the trail comes out over lake Blåkollvatnet, which looks adorable from a height because it is surrounded by all these lovely cabins which have no road access whatsoever.
 I can only assume the occupants get their